Who are we testing?

 All walk-ins will be taken on a first-come, first-served basis depending on our providers’ schedules and availability.

-Since all our pharmacies are located in our clinics, the patient will be met by a greeter to determine the next steps when coming in to pick up or fill a prescription, If you have a cough or fever, you will be given a mask.
+Masks are required at all pharmacies.
 Whenever possible, please fill your prescriptions through our mail-order service.
 You can avoid standing in line at the pharmacy.
 The pharmacy will instruct you on the process, but you must allow 7-10 days to get the medication in the mail.
 There is currently no additional charge to use the mail-order pharmacy service.
 We also recommend you fill 90-180 days’ worth of medication if possible.

 Medication Assisted Treatment (MAT)